Because nuts are an energy dense food with a high fat content, there is a widespread perception that eating nuts…

 Which nuts are best?

-All nuts have a similar effect on heart health so enjoy a variety of nuts everyday.
+Studies have been conducted on many different tree nuts, with most suggesting all nuts have a similar effect on heart health.
 However, we know Australians eat too much salt (which can increase blood pressure), so it’s best to enjoy raw or roasted, unsalted nuts as your everyday choice, saving salted nuts for special occasions.

 - Neale, E., et al., The effect of nut consumption on heart health: an updated systematic review of the literature.
 2018.
 Nuts for Life, unpublished.